neron1234/Generator-Ionic-framework/longdescription.md

 ### Remarks on generated code's possibilities

-- You can have a basic menu if in the modelization you have at least one layout described with IsVisibleInMenu attribute to true.
+- You can build a basic menu if in the modelization you have at least one layout described with IsVisibleInMenu attribute to true.
-- Forge modelization description have a strong impact on the generated code, particularly from DataModels, Layouts Apis and SmartApp metadatas.
+- Forge modelization's description have a strong impact on the generated code, particularly from DataModels, Layouts, Apis and SmartApp metadatas.

 ## Interview's Questions